Autumn is a season of change: the weather gets cooler; the days get shorter; the trees change color and lose their leaves.

 Don’t make it too complicated—embrace the autumn harvest by trying what’s in season, like spaghetti squash or zucchini.
 There are actual health benefits to adding new foods and rotating what you eat on a regular basis, too, like getting more and varied nutrients.7

-Talk To A Doctor
+Talk To A Doctor or Therapist

-If you’re feeling stress, anxiety or depression in any season, use our Physician Finder and see a doctor near you for help.
+If you’re feeling stress, anxiety, or depression in any season, use our Physician Finder and see a doctor near you for help.
 Don’t let your mental or physical health suffer.
-There are plenty of resources for you to access, including these ideas for self care in autumn or all year long.
+There are plenty of resources for you to access, including these ideas for self-care in autumn or all year long.